Paul Galatis

 Before we start adding restrictions, let’s set your phone up.
 Go through Apple’s setup, and make sure you do not restore your iPhone from an iCloud backup.
 This will undo the supervision stuff we just did.

-Once you set things up, go ahead and install all the apps that you’ll need.
-As a way to jog your memory, here are the apps that I ended up installing:
+Once you set things up, go ahead and install all the apps you think you need.
+As a way to jog your memory, here are a few apps you might consider:

 5. Create your ‘Profile’